Solar power in the Netherlands: Solar roads

-Another pilot project opened on 7 March 2019 with a 50 meter long solar road on the N232 in near Schiphol.
+A Similar pilot project opened on 7 March 2019 with a 50 meter long solar road on the N232 in near Schiphol.
 This solar road suffered from the same problems as the one in Spijkenisse.
-The road was closed on 13 March 2019.
+The road was closed on 13 March 2019, just one week after it was opened.

 In May 2019 the new Boekelose bridge with solar panels in the road surface opened in Hengelo.
 In January 2020 a new coating layer was applied because the original coating had worn away and the panels had become too slippery for motorcycles to safely drive on.
+In November 2022, the municipality of Hengelo announced its intention to remove the solar panels in the near future.
+The panels were not working as well as they originally expected and already showed considerable damage.
+Half a year later by May 2023, a panel partially detached from the bridge.
+According to the municipality there was no danger to road safety, but it did place temporary signs warning of the poor road surface on the bridge.

 In May 2019 solar panels were installed in the cycle path next to the N324 in Grave.

 In February 2020 solar panels were installed in a cycle path on the Westerweg near Den Burg, Texel.
 The panels cover an area of 10 square meters.

 In February 2020 a 25 meter long solar cycle path was installed next to the N225 in Rhenen.

 In 2021 a 60 square meter solar road for testing different kind of solar panels was opened at the Chemelot Campus in Geleen.

 On 14 July 2021 a 330 meter long solar cycle path opened next to the N417 in Maartensdijk.
 It was the longest solar cycle path in the world when it opened.
 The cycle path consists of 120 modules.
 Initially it was estimated that the cycle path would produce about 137,000 kWh per year, which is enough electricity for around 40 households.
 However, due to construction errors only half of the panels are properly connected and thus the actual generated electricity is a lot lower than originally estimated.
 The connections are buried within the concrete, thus making it hard to repair.

+In 2022 a 35 meter long solar cycle path was installed next to the N395 near Oirschot.
+The solar panels cover an area of 100 square meters.

+On 24 March 2023 a new solar footpath was opened in the city of Groningen.
+The footpath consists of 2544 individual solar tiles.
+It has a total area of 400 square meters.

 A 400 meter long solar cycle path is planned next to the N232 near Schiphol.
 Another 400 meter long cycle path is planned next to the N285 in Wagenberg.
 Both cycle paths are planned to open in 2023 and will be monitored for 5 years.